• Skip to primary navigation

 How to prepare Kancha Aamer Chutney

-Boil the mango pieces for 5–8 minutes in a pot filled with boiling water.
+Boil the mango pieces for 5–8 minutes in a saucepan or pot filled with boiling water.
 Drain the water and set them aside to cool.

 Meanwhile dry roast 1 teaspoon of panch phoron and later crush them using mortar and pestle.
 Keep it aside.